kaipaine/pyphasefield/pyphasefield/docs/_build/html/_sources/usage/script_template.rst.txt

 * "DIRICHLET": Dirichlet (defined value at boundary) boundary conditions
 * ["PERIODIC", "NEUMANN", "DIRICHLET"]: A list defines different boundary conditions along each dimensions.
 In this case, it would have periodic boundary conditions along the z axis, Neumann boundary conditions along the y axis, and Dirichlet boundary conditions along the x axis.
 (C-style array convention is z, y, x).
   Other permutations of the previous three values are also permitted.
+The list should have length equal to the number of dimensions of the simulation.
 * [["DIRICHLET", "NEUMANN"], ["DIRICHLET", "NEUMANN"], ["DIRICHLET", "NEUMANN"]]: A 2-D list defines the boundary condition on the left and right side of each dimension separately.
 In this case, the left (low-valued index) side would have Dirichlet boundary conditions, while the right (high-valued index) side would have Neumann BCs.
+  The list should have shape equal to [D, 2], where D is the number of dimensions of the simulation.

 The values for Neumann and Dirichlet boundary conditions are located in sim.boundary_fields.
 Separate documentation will describe how to use these boundaries to their fullest extent.
 By default, these boundaries have a value of zero, corresponding to Neumann conditions being no-flux (zero gradient across the boundary), and to